-We’ve been hearing it with increasing frequency from Sean Hannity to the next meme on Facebook: Since Trump’s nomination is supposedly inevitable, Republicans are to be quiet to line up behind him.
+e’ve been hearing it with increasing frequency from Sean Hannity to the next meme on Facebook: Since Trump’s nomination is supposedly inevitable, Republicans are to be quiet to line up behind him.
 Why?
 Because Hillary.
 We should ignore Trump’s complete lack of moral fiber–because Hillary.
 Forget his shady business dealings–because Hillary.
-We must let pass his lies, his attacks on others, and his promises to intentionally kill women and children–because Hillary.
-We just accept that he suddenly is against abortion even though he finds that Planned Parenthood “does wonderful things”–because Hillary.
+We must let pass his lies, his attacks on others, and his promises to intentionally kill women and children

 To that, I say “Rot.”
 What these Trumpters are all missing is the straightforward fact that our concern in this election isn’t primarily to stop Hillary.
 Further, when the ideology of the Republican Party devolves into something so self-serving that it justifies anything and everything that isn’t Hillary, it has lost its meaning and, with it, its way.